Center for Perinatal Mood and Anxiety Disorders (PMAD)

 at Cooperman Barnabas Medical Center

 Adjusting to the birth of a baby can be challenging.
-Post-Partum Depression and Anxiety (PPD/A) affects 1 in 7 women with symptoms that range from mild to severe.
-It is the most common complication of childbirth, but it is temporary and treatable.
+Perinatal mood and anxiety disorders (PMAD) such as Postpartum Depression (PPD) and Postpartum Anxiety (PPA) affects 1 in 5 women, with symptoms ranging from mild to severe.
+It is the most common complication of childbirth, but is temporary and treatable.

-To help, Cooperman Barnabas Medical Center has established the only specialized center in Northern New Jersey offering a multidisciplinary maternal mental health support and services.
+Cooperman Barnabas Medical Center cares about your mental and physical health during your pregnancy and after your delivery.
+We have established the only specialized center in Northern New Jersey offering multidisciplinary maternal health support and services.

 Treatment and Services

-We know that the best treatment is delivered through a combination of approaches.
-Currently, we offer:
+We know that the best treatment is delivered through a combination of approaches that may include individual psychotherapy, medication support therapy or all three.
+We offer:

 • Individual counseling